 There is growing acknowledgement of the importance of biodiversity in the wider countryside.
 Butterfly populations are an excellent way to monitor the health of an environment.

-UK butterfly monitoring currently focuses on nature reserves and butterfly-rich places.
+UK butterfly monitoring in the past has concentrated on nature reserves and butterfly-rich places.
 This has led to a lack of monitoring in vast areas of the wider countryside.
-These areas include farmland, plantation woodland, uplands and urban green spaces
+These areas include farmland, plantation woodland, uplands and urban green spaces.

 Visit the UKBMS website for more details and copies of instructions and recording forms.